davidrhoden/davidrhoden-basic-netlify/timeline/callicoon-cabin-1997.md

 ---
 title: We used to go to this cabin in Callicoon, New York.
 date: 1995-07-04T11:00:00.000Z
-summary: It had an outhouse, very rustic, but was actually in somebody's side yard.
 excerpt: It had an outhouse, very rustic, but was actually in somebody's side yard.
 category: timeline
 image: /static/img/timeline/callicoon-cabin-1997.jpg